Step 3: Procure Financial Resources

 - What is the ability of the community to support the facility?

-There generally are three sources of funds for new construction: equity financing, loans and grant monies.
+There generally are three sources of funds for new utility projects: equity financing, loans, and grant opportunities.
 Where there is a long-term capital plan, utility rates can be set that will allow the utility to save funds for future projects.
-Although this is the most economical way of paying for new construction, it often is impossible to save the amount of money needed for a major capital project.
+Although this is the most economical way of paying for new construction, it is often difficult to save the amount of money needed for a major capital project.
 In this case outside funding will be necessary.
+There are several sources of outside funds for utility construction in Tennessee including ARC (Appalachian Regional Commission) and CDBG (Community Development Block Grants) programs.
+Local development district offices and private grant administrators can assist communities with grant applications and administration.
+Grant/loan combinations are available from the Rural Development Administration and low interest loans are available for both water and wastewater projects through the State Revolving Loan Fund Program administered by TDEC.

-Other sources of funds include the Tennessee Municipal League Bond Fund, your local bank and general obligation municipal bonds.
+Other sources of funds include the Tennessee Municipal League Bond Fund, your local bank, and general obligation municipal bonds.
 Often large projects will use a combination of funding sources.
 Occasionally a county will allow a municipality to use the county’s grant entitlement that could not be used by the county.
 Other state and local grant and financing options may be available for specific projects and/or for specific periods of time.
 City or utility staff should carefully explore all available options for the funding of each project.

 In small cities and towns, the consulting engineer will handle much of the paperwork associated with the financing.
 His or her experience with various lenders can be a great help.
 Larger utilities will have more experienced financial personnel and will handle their own financial work.
 If you choose to let your engineer coordinate the finances, oversee that work.
 A review of the financial package by someone who understands the options and their short- and long-term effects on rates and operations may be helpful.
 In addition to the five previously stated questions, an additional one is “How does the financial package affect the total or life-cycle cost of the project, which includes the construction costs and the operation and maintenance costs?”